 The project's three case-study sites are culturally, architecturally, and temporally distinct.
+Co-organizer Dr. Kolar has led an archaeoacoustics research project at Case Study Site #3, the UNESCO World Heritage Centre archaeological site of Chavín de Huántar, Perú since 2008.
 These contrasting aural environments challenge the extensibility of our method, and ground the best-practice recommendations we are preparing as a resource for aural heritage preservation and access endeavors.

 Case Study #1: Columbia Studio A, Music Row, Nashville, TN.
 For a small-room venue with recent historical context, we work to preserve aural heritage from American recording studios in Nashville’s Historic Music Row that have shaped the history of recorded music.
 In January 2015, the National Trust for Historic Preservation designated Music Row as a “National Treasure,” a highly significant yet threatened historic place.
 The above photo shows one acoustical measurement setup from our May 2019 data collection session, using a dodecahedral (omnidirectional) loudspeaker for sound sources and several microphones as receivers in a typical room acoustics test configuration.